AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

     </tr>
     <tr>
         <td>Examples</td>
         <td>Work on examples in this implementation guide is very early.
-Fothcoming work is expected to result in several more examples including a Shared Medicines List Document, a Shared Medicines List (not a document), and several Pharmacist Shared Medicines List Documents.</td>
+Forthcoming work is expected to result in several more examples including a Shared Medicines List Document, a Shared Medicines List (not a document), and several Pharmacist Shared Medicines List Documents.</td>
     </tr>
     <tr>
         <td>Shared Medicines List CDA IG</td>